axelarnetwork/axelar-gmp-sdk-solidity/README.md

 ### AxelarExecutable
 Base interface for validating and executing GMP contract calls.

-### ExpressProxy and AxelarExpressExecutable
+### AxelarExpressExecutable
-Interface that allows to expedite GMP calls by lending assets and performing execution before it fully propagates through the Axelar network.
+Interface that allows expediting GMP calls by lending assets and performing execution before it fully propagates through the Axelar network.

 ### Create3Deployer and ConstAddressDeployer